yandex-cloud/docs/en/managed-kafka/concepts/storage.md

 {{ mkf-name }} lets you use local storage for database clusters.
 Local disks are physically located in the database host servers.

-When creating a cluster, you can choose between the following storage types:
+When creating a cluster, you can select the following disk types for data storage:
 * Local SSD storage (`local-ssd`): The fastest disks.
 This storage capacity is between 10 and 2048 GB.
-* Standard local disk storage (`local-hdd`): Uses slower but larger disks.
+* Standard local disks (`local-hdd`): A slower but large storage option.
 Available only for hosts powered by Ice Lake or Cascade Lake processors with at least eight vCPUs.

 {% endif %}

 ## Minimum storage size {#minimal-storage-size}

 Each [topic](topics.md#topics) requires space in broker host storage to function.
-The amount of such space depends on the replication factor and the number of [partitions](./topics.md#partitions).
+The amount of such space depends on the replication factor and the number of [partitions](topics.md#partitions).
 If there is less available storage space, you cannot create a new topic.

 {% note tip %}